incubyte/incubyte.github.io/content/blog/monkey-patch.md

   end
 end
 ```
-In the above monkey patch we reopened universal String class and overriding the behavior of `upcase` method to return nothing, causing a failure whereever it is called.
+In the above monkey patch we have reopened universal String class and overrided the behavior of `upcase` method to return nothing.
+This produces undesired results whereever the `upcase` method is called.

 1. In a large codebase, multiple developers may be monkey patching the same method in different ways.